saifalfalah/react-handbook/content/react-context-api/index.md

 I used Container as the name of this component because this will be a global provider.
 You can also create smaller contexts.

-Inside a component that's wrapped in a Provider, you use a **Consumer** component can make use of the context:
+Inside a component that's wrapped in a Provider, you use a **Consumer** component to make use of the context:

 ```js
 class Button extends React.Component {